kubershahi/kubershahi/README.md

 <!-- I am a 4<sup>th</sup> year CS undergrad 💻 at <a href="https://www.ashoka.edu.in/" target="_blank">Ashoka University </a> 🎓. -->

+I am currently working as a Data Scientist :bar_chart:  💻 at a

-I am currently learning 📖 and researching 🔭 in **Deep Learning**, especially *Transformers*.
+  learning 📖 and researching 🔭 in **Deep Learning**, especially *Transformers*.
 I am broadly interested in Machine Learning 📟 and Cryptography🔐.
 I am open to jobs in Data Science 📈 and ML Engineering 🛠️.

 My past research 📄 and work experience 🏢 include Privacy Preserving Neural Networks, Subpopulation Attack (Data Poisoning), One-shot Learning, Web Development 📱, and Email end-to-end encryption ✉️.
 (Scroll below to see my projects)